krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 How much the performance of a model changes if trained on a different dataset which has a similar distribution
 - __High Variance__
+  - model fits the training data well but performs poorly on new, unseen data
   - Model is __very sensitive to changes in the training data__
   - This is the case when overfitting: performs well on training data, but poorly on unseen test data
 - __Reducing the Variance__